 We will take reasonable precautions to prevent the loss, misuse or alteration of your personal information.
 Of course, data transmission over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.

-Under the GDPR, you have the following individual rights:
+Under the Data Protection Act 2018, you have the following individual rights:

 We will provide the relevant data within 28 days, unless there is a legitimate reason for why it needs to take longer.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will immediately correct any information found to be incorrect.

 Should you wish to lodge a complaint, you have the right to do this through the Information Commissioner’s Office:

 Online contact form: https://ico.org.uk/global/contact-us/email